15 Minutes or Less

 Basil and herbs make this mayonnaise green!
 Green means it’s alive and healthy.
 Homemade mayo is way better than store-bought.
 It’s got fresh lemon juice, healthy oils, and tastes yummy on salads or sandwiches.
 This is also a vegan mayonnaise recipe and a Paleo mayo, made without soy or eggs.

 How to make zucchini noodles?
 Zoodles are a guilt-free, no-weight-gain solution to authentic Italian dishes like Pasta Alfredo.
 Way better than rice, corn, quinoa, and other high-carb, processed noodles, nothing beats fresh vegetable spaghetti!
 Once you try zoodles you’ll never go back!

 I’ll NEVER give up my coffee ritual EVER.
 Warm, rich, tantalizing, and SUPER rejuvenating!
 Move over Starbucks!
 My “coffee” is made from pure natural roasted roots of chicory and dandelion.
 The familiar coffee jolt we crave will actually add 10 years to your appearance and body age.

 Today’s breakfast was a refreshing flavor treat of creamy, luscious papaya.
 I added tangerine, coconut milk, and strawberries for a WOW!
 Intensely luscious smoothie!
-It tastes like the papaya “batidos” I used to buy on the streets in Mexico made with (Uh oh!) sweetened evaporated milk and sugar!
+Look for healthy organic or non-GMO papaya, as many papayas are genetically modified.
+This papaya milkshake tastes like the papaya “batidos” I used to

 Today I had just 10 minutes for lunch.
 The refrigerator was almost bare except for – Aha!
 Fiddleheads!
 These coiled-up fern shoots taste like a cross between wild asparagus and green beans.
 Since I love asparagus omelets, I thought I’d experiment with fiddleheads, throwing in a few shiitakes and garlic.
 Yummilicious!